 A document signing certificate is another type of X.509 certificate.
 A publicly trusted certificate authority (CA),such as SSL.com, checks information submitted about an applicant and, if valid, issues a signed certificate.
 The certificate can then be used to create digital signatures.

-Document signing certificates from SSL.com are delivered on FIPS 140.2 YubiKey USB tokens.
-Your private signing key is stored on the device, is not exportable, and can only be accessed by a PIN.
-It fits on your keychain to go anywhere with you for ease of use whenever you need it.
+Document signing certificates from SSL.com may delivered on FIPS 140.2 YubiKey USB tokens and/or enrolled in our eSigner cloud signing service.
+In either case, your private signing key is stored on the device or service, is not exportable, and can only be accessed by a PIN or OTP code.

 SSL.com’s document signing certificates are trusted by major software publishers including Microsoft and Adobe, so you can be confident that your signed PDFs and Word documents will be trusted by your recipients’ software